harutekku/Yun/README.md

 }
 ```

-Declares a function that requires two registers for its internal use: two of them will be used
+Declares a function that needs two registers for its internal use: two of them will be used
 for storing actual parameters and a caller is expected to keep its return value.
 Declaring
 a function returning a value or requiring arguments and not having any registers is an error
 that will be caught during compilation.
 Notice that you always need to specify at least